My favorite way to cook pork belly is to slice it (or buy it pre-sliced), then bake the slices in the oven.

 They are also good for breakfast or brunch as a replacement for bacon.
 I like to serve them with soft scrambled eggs and with a side of fresh berries.

 You can keep the leftovers in the fridge, in an airtight container, for about 4 days.
 Reheat them gently, covered, in the microwave on 50% power.
 Although I have to say that they are much better when fresh out of the oven.

 👩🏻🍳 I typically publish a new or an updated recipe once a week.
 Want these recipes in your inbox?
 Subscribe!
 You can unsubscribe at any time.

 Oven-Baked Pork Belly Slices

 - 12 thick pork belly strips (½-inch thick, 4 oz each raw weight)

 - ½ teaspoon black pepper

 - 1 teaspoon smoked paprika

-- Preheat oven to 400 degrees F. Line a large, rimmed baking sheet with parchment paper.
+- Preheat your oven to 400 degrees F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper.

-- Place the pork belly strips in the pan.
+- Place the pork belly strips in the pan, in a single layer.
 Sprinkle them with the seasonings.